Skip to content

 3805 Meters, active Volcano

 Mt.
 Kerinci hike is considered a difficult trek to the summit.
-Normally it takes 2 days and 1-night with camping in Pos 3.
+Normally it takes 2 days and 1 night to camp in Pos 3.
 Hiring a guide and porter is usually preferred.
 They are hired to guide you through the slopes and to carry your camping gear and food.
 Pos 3 is below the volcano.
-Wind toss sulfur on our faces as the mist slowly moving toward us.
+The wind tosses sulfur on our faces as the mist slowly moves toward us.

 It was Saturday when we began our hike.
 A handful of Malaysian tourists came for the weekend hike and dozens of locals met during the hike.